-USDA Farm Service county nominations begin June 15
+USDA Farm Service Agency county committee nomination period begins June 15

 WASHINGTON - The U.S. Department of Agriculture announced that the nomination period for local Farm Service Agency (FSA) county committees begins on Wednesday, June 15, 2017.